MESD/SettingsBundle/Resources/doc/api/Mesd-SettingsBundle-Model-SettingManager.md

 public **clusterExists** ( string $hiveName, string $clusterName )

-Check if cluster exisits
+Check if cluster exists

-Determines if the specified cluster exisits in the database.
+Determines if the specified cluster exists in the database.